hazegreleases/JIENStudio/README.md

 2. On the first run, the application will check for missing dependencies (listed in `requirements.txt`) and prompt you to install them.
 3.  **Create a Project**: Start by creating a new project or loading an existing one.
 4.  **Label Data**: Use the "Labeling" tab to annotate your images.
+5.  **Augment Dataset**: (Optional) Use the "Augmentation" tab to expand your dataset with various transformations and filters.
-5.  **Train Model**: Switch to the "Training" tab, configure your parameters, and start training.
+6.  **Train Model**: Switch to the "Training" tab, configure your parameters, and start training.
-6.  **Test**: Use the "Inference" tab to validate your model's performance.
+7.  **Test**: Use the "Inference" tab to validate your model's performance.

 ## Shortcuts